DIY: Home Renovations on a Budget

 The kitchen area is severely dated and the cupboards desperately need to be replaced, along with the counter top, sink and faucet.
 I want to go with hardwood for the cupboards.
 I am thinking a light color to keep the kitchen nice, bright and cheery.
 I also want to add a ceramic tile back splash.

 The flooring throughout the entire home looks like this and will need to be replaced.
 We are thinking of installing hardwood flooring in the living room/ dining room area and some sort of laminate flooring in the bedrooms and bathroom.
+If you’re looking for something a bit more eco-friendly then you might want to have a look at ronneal.com for some ideas for materials and installation.

 The ceilings are a little less than to be desired, as you can see.
 In the past there has been some water damage (prior to the new shingles applied to the roof three years ago).
 They are all bad and will need to be replaced throughout the house.